 Security procedures used in the maintenance of residential facilities involve coordination between the Residential Life and Facilities offices.
-Students must contact (in-person, by email, or by telephone) the Campus Facilities Office regarding a work order.
+Students must contact (in-person, by email, or by telephone) their area-coordinators to initiate work orders.
 The work order form allows the student to decide if he/she would like to be present when the work order is completed.
 In times of emergency, members of the Campus Facilities Office have permission to enter rooms to make the necessary repairs.
-Off-campus maintenance personnel are not allowed access to residential halls without permission from the Director of Campus Facilities or a designee.
+Off-campus maintenance personnel are not allowed access to residential halls without permission from the director of Campus Facilities or a designee.